Those who owned a Nintendo GameCube console when it was at its prime can testify to the excellence of the console.

 If you think all these processes are painstaking, you can just head over to Play Store and install the app.
 If there are no “Parse Errors”, or any other errors whatsoever, then you’ve correctly installed Dolphin on the correct device.

 Dolphin features a user-friendly interface, and you won’t need to be a nerd in order to get things right, especially, if you’ve previously used emulators for earlier consoles.
 To get all the important UI features, you have to download the latest version of the app from the Google Play Store, or an alternative trusted app store.

-Games compatible with the emulator includes ISO, CISO, GCZ and WBFS files.
+Games compatible with the emulator include ISO, CISO, GCZ, and WBFS files.
 You can also get files compressed into ZIP and RAR archives.
-However, just ensure its clearly stated on the downloads portal that the game is for GameCube.
+However, just ensure it’s clearly stated on the downloads portal that the game is for GameCube.
 Downloading a game that is incompatible with the emulator will end in unsupported file format errors.